johnrcumming/DyLoRA-MoE/TRAINING.md

 The `main.py` script now implements a continual learning loop that simulates a continuous stream of data, with new skills being introduced over time.
 The `TwoPhaseLRScheduler` is used to implement the high-rate seeding and low-rate consolidation phases, and the `DynamicHybridRouter` switches between dense and sparse routing based on the maturity of the experts.

+## Proof-of-Concept Training Plan

+This section outlines a smaller, more focused training plan to prove the concept of DyLoRA.

+### 1. Foundational Skill: Python Programming

+The first phase will focus on building a foundational understanding of Python.

+**Training Dataset:**

+*   **Dataset:** A curated subset of the **Code Alpaca** dataset, filtered to only include Python code.
+*   **Objective:** Train a single LoRA expert on this dataset to serve as the "base" Python expert.

+### 2. Continual Skill Acquisition: Web Scraping with `requests`

+The second phase will introduce a new, distinct skill: web scraping with the `requests` library.

+**Training Dataset:**

+*   **Dataset:** A small, targeted dataset of Python code snippets that use the `requests` library for web scraping.
+This dataset can be generated using a large language model like Gemini.
+*   **Objective:** Train a new LoRA expert on this dataset to teach the model the new skill.

+### 3. Evaluation

+*   **Foundational Skill:** Evaluate the model's ability to solve basic Python programming problems using the **MBPP (Mostly Basic Python Problems)** dataset.
+*   **New Skill:** Evaluate the model's ability to solve web scraping problems using a custom evaluation dataset.
+*   **Forgetting:** Evaluate the model's performance on the MBPP dataset after learning the new skill to ensure that it has not forgotten the foundational knowledge.

+This proof-of-concept training plan will allow us to validate the core principles of the DyLoRA-MoE architecture in a more controlled and efficient manner.

 ## Detailed Training Plan for Software Development Excellence

 This section outlines a comprehensive, phased plan to train a DyLoRA-MoE model to excel at software development tasks.